 Back before we were all online all the time, I kept a notebook of all the living documents for my product.
-Nowadays I keep these documents in a shared folder but sometimes I miss the old notebook.
+Nowadays I keep these documents in software or at least a shared folder but sometimes I miss the old notebook.
 It held my positioning, pricing, and personas; it had my business plan and the requirements for the next release of my product.
 My product notebook had every answer to any question.
 And when I was in a meeting or just walking down the hallway, people would stop me with a question and I always had the answer somewhere in my notebook.

 How does a new product manager or product owner get up to speed in your organization?

 Imagine you’re a new product manager.
 What company-specific knowledge do you need?
 Is there a standard template for positioning or for a business case?
 Where is it?
 Once you fill it out, how do you share it and store it?
 And with whom?

 What you need is a product management playbook, a collection of the templates and tools tailored for your organization.

 You’ll want to create company-specific versions of all your planning templates including “institutional knowledge” like where templates can be found and stored online, the key contacts in each business area, the standard distribution techniques such as distribution lists and discussion forums.

 Here’s a list of fewer than 10:

 - Buyer profiles & positioning